 Development and Digitization

-Let’s look at two quite budget formats of film shooting.
+Let's look at two quiet budget formats of film shooting.

 Filming on 8mm